Choosing Crampons and Ice Axes

 Crampons, those wicked metal spikes on the bottom of your boots, are necessary to avoid slips and falls when hiking on firm snow and ice.
-The Northeast climate---with generally "wet" snow (high water content), strong winds up high, and wide temperature swings from above freezing to far below zero---tends to create ice and hard packed snow cover on the ground above treelilne.
+With generally "wet" snow (high water content), strong winds up high and wide temperature swings from above freezing to far below freezing -- tends to create ice and hard-packed snow cover on the ground above treelilne.
 At lower elevations, rock-solid ice flows can fill many steep sections of trail and make climbing without crampons treacherous, if not impossible.

 Crampons are not necessary for travel in soft snow, however, and can be dangerous to wear in some situations.
-Numerous accidents occur each year when hikers wear them at the wrong times.
+Numerous accidents occur each year when hikers wear them at the wrong time.

-Remember to always remove crampons when glissading (also known as sliding downhill on your butt).
-Otherwise, you risk catching a crampon point, being violently flipped forward, and breaking your anke.
+Remember to always remove crampons when glissading (also known at sliding downhill on your rear end or 'butt surfing").
+Otherwise, you risk catching a crampon point, being violently flipped forward, and breaking your ankle.

 With the recent boom in ice climbing, gear shops usually bristle with a range of widly fanged, specialized crampons.
-For general mountaineering and winter hiking, though, your best bet is a classic semi-rigid 10-point crampon like the Grivel G10 Light Crampon (http://www.backcountry.com/store/GRV0060/c5/s12/Grivel-G10-Light-Crampon.html?id=I3jRWXYZ) or Black Diamond Contact Strap(http://www.backcountry.com/store/BLD1048/c5/s12/Black-Diamond-Contact-Strap-Crampon.html?id=I3jRWXYZ).
+For general mountaineering and winter hiking, your best bet is a classic, semi-rigid 10-point crampon like the Grivel G10 Light Crampon (http://www.backcountry.com/store/GRV0060/c5/s12/Grivel-G10-Light-Crampon.html?id=I3jRWXYZ) or Black Diamond Contact Strap(http://www.backcountry.com/store/BLD1048/c5/s12/Black-Diamond-Contact-Strap-Crampon.html?id=I3jRWXYZ).
 These are versatile enough to use with a variety of footwear, and perfectly adequate for the majority of conditions.